Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Sleuthkit_Intro.md

 ### Connecting to the server

-Now we can connect to the server and get our flag
+Now we can connect to the server with netcat and get our flag

 ```bash
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2022/Forensics/Sleuthkit_Intro]